vnscriptkid/Javascript-Interview-Preparation/NodeJS/modules.md

  // your code is appended here
 })
 ```
-=> Here is why you always have access to above global variables inside your code
+=> Here is why you always have access to above global variables inside your code ERMFD